 As a guide, we have listed a number of potential impacts that you may notice during major construction works:

-- Night works are required for some of the relining works when sewage flows and traffic flows are at their lowest.
+- Night works are needed for some of the relining works, as this is when sewage flows and traffic flows are at their lowest.

 - Noise: There will be a short-term increase in noise in the area, but we will do as much as possible to reduce the construction noise.
 We will monitor noise and dust levels throughout works to ensure they don’t exceed Environmental Performance Agency thresholds.